cancerit/hairpin2/README.md

 ### TESTING

 A test suite has been provided to prove the validity of the algorithm.
-To run these tests run `pytest -m "validate"` from within the install directory. `hairpin2` must have been installed from that same directory, and be availble on path.
+To run these tests run `pytest -m "validate"` from within the install directory. `hairpin2` must have been installed from that same directory, and be available on path.
 The tests can be found in the `test` directory.
-They are simple, and, upon having read them, it should be very easy to add your own further tests should you want to confirm any behaviour.
+They are simple, and, once you have read them, it should be very easy to add your own further tests should you want to confirm any behaviour.

 ### LICENCE